5 Best and Practical Pestle Analysis Examples to Know

 Legal Factors: Bannings

-Above we discussed how Uber has faced bans in many countries for different reasons.
+Above, we discussed how Uber has faced bans in many countries for different reasons.
 Hence, the company needs to follow technical usage laws, labor and employee safety laws, and copyright laws as well.
-However, you can know more about legal factors associated with uber under the guidance of an experienced assignment writing service provider.
+However, you can know more about legal factors associated with uber under the guidance of an experienced law assignment help service provider.

 Environmental Factors: Questionable responses